xpplusChile/LAGO/scripts/Readme.txt

 menu.sh : permite cambiar la configuracion que se hace cada vez que se prende la red pitaya de forma interactiva y por ende hay que reiniciar la red pitaya para que estos cambios sean efectivos

+Los siguientes scripts no han sido probados dentro de lago:

+sent_files_metadata.py:keeps the number and size of sent files.

+check_if_send_data: check if there is internet to run the pitaya.py and the sent_files_metadata.py

+sendemail.py: sends an email weekly with the number and size of sent files for everyday of the week.